EndPointCorp/end-point-blog/2018/04/19/railsconf-2018-day-two.html.md

 * Self-deprecating.
 Examples: “I’m fine”, when you’re not.
 Be honest about your feelings.
 * Stereotyped.
 Examples include: “Ladies and gents”, “Heroes to men”.
 “Man up”, “You act like a girl”.
 Such phrases are commonly said, and they perpetuate stereotypes that are exclusionary.
 * Ambiguous.
 Ambiguous phrases, often used in humor, are phrases that can be interpreted in two or more ways.
-Be careful using these in communication when asking for support or involvement — it’s better to be direct when asking for the specific support you may need.
+Be careful using these in communication when asking for support or involvement—​it’s better to be direct when asking for the specific support you may need.

 ### Praise in Public, Critique in Private